raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### taking the product of a recognizer... with itself

-Recall that when we wanted to simulate two recognizers acting in parallel on the same input, we imagined them running in parallel.
-So the two recognizers:
+Recall that for computing the union of two recognizers, when we wanted to simulate two recognizers acting in parallel on the same input, we imagined them running in parallel.
+So the same two recognizers:

 <div class="mermaid">
   stateDiagram